quinnromanek/roomdraw/README.md

 	compare [list of brother lastnames]

 Prints all the possible combinations of brothers that could take a room from the given list of brothers.
 It doesn't take into account brothers that have already taken rooms, however.

+*Compare Room*

+	compare-room [roomname]

+Does the same thing as compare, just using the brothers in the given room.